 The hospital was established in 1848 as an asylum on a tract of land set aside for this purpose adjacent to Parramatta Park.
-This land now includes the location of Marsden Hospital (for intellectually handicapped children) and Westmead Hospital which incorporates Redbank House (child and adolescent psychiatric service).
+This land now includes the location of Marsden Hospital (for intellectually handicapped children) and Westmead Hospital (part of the Parramatta Hospitals) which incorporates Redbank House (child and adolescent psychiatric service).

-The hospital has undergone considerable alteration but remained known as a mental hospital until the early 1960s when dramatic changes were implemented to establish a modern psychiatric facility.
+The hospital has undergone considerable alteration but remained known as a mental hospital until the GENERAL AND SPECIAL TEACHING HOSPITALS TEACHING HOSPITALS early 1960s when dramatic changes were implemented to establish a modern psychiatric facility.
 Psychiatric admission units for acutely ill patients were established with a responsibility for specific geographic areas extending from Parramatta to Katoomba.
 In addition the hospital is responsible for the inpatient care of a large number of long-stay patients requiring rehabilitation and community placement.
 A drug and alcohol dependency service was started for admission and short-term treatment of referred patients.
 Within these services the various aspects of clinical psychiatry are offered: assessment, diagnosis and management of patients with acute psychiatric disorders; management of patients with recurrent long-term disorders; management of patients with impairment of the central nervous system; assessment and management of elderly patients (geriatric psychiatry); and a range of community psychiatry services-outpatients' clinics, day centres, and follow-up after care and home visiting.
 Staff from the hospital participate in the work at the community health centres at eleven locations including Katoomba, Penrith, Mt Druitt, Blacktown, Fairfield and Parramatta.